 What Causes Muscle Spasms?

-Ultimately, muscle spasm causes are due to nutrient deficiency.
+Ultimately, muscle spasm and muscle cramp and muscle twitch causes are due to nutrient deficiency.

 Whether you cramp up while running a marathon, or you're laying in bed and get hit with a sudden cramping spasm of a muscle, the cause is essentially the same.

 If your body doesn't have the little building blocks that it needs to operate optimally, then it can't and won't operate optimally.

 Specifically, if you don't have enough of the right nutritional components available to the physical structures that require them, then you will experience muscle twitch, spasm, and cramp.

 What is a muscle spasm?

 A muscle spasm is the involuntary and unwanted contraction of muscle fiber.

 Depending on how many muscle fibers in a muscle are firing, this spasm can be unnoticable, it can be mildly or very annoying, or it can be painful, even disabling.